Facebook Pixel Code

 Debt Consolidation

 Debt consolidation involves combining multiple debts into a single loan, often with a lower interest rate.
-This can make payments more manageable and reduce the total interest paid over time.
-It's a good option for those who can qualify for a consolidation loan and want to simplify their payments.
+This can reduce the total interest paid over time but it will likely increase your monthly payments and shorten your payoff amortization (a good thing for those that can afford it but a bad thing for those that can't).
+It might seem like a good option for those who qualify for a consolidation loan and want to simplify their payments, however it really is just transferring your debt from one location to the next.

 Credit Counseling